-On December 31, 2016, Merck and Sanofi Pasteur S.A. terminated their equally-owned joint venture, SPMSD, which developed and marketed vaccines in Europe.
+On December 31, 2016, Merck and Sanofi terminated their equally-owned joint venture, SPMSD, which developed and marketed vaccines in Europe.
 Accordingly, vaccine sales in 2017 include sales of Merck vaccines in the European markets that were previously part of the SPMSD joint venture, whereas sales in periods prior to 2017 do not.
 Prior to 2017, vaccine sales in these European markets were sold through the SPMSD joint venture, the results of which are reflected in equity income from affiliates included in Other (income) expense, net (see Note 11 to the condensed consolidated financial statements).
 Supply sales to SPMSD, however, are included in vaccine sales in periods prior to 2017.
-Incremental vaccine sales in the first quarter of 2017 resulting from the termination of the SPMSD joint venture were approximately \$65 million, of which approximately \$50 million relate to Gardasil/Gardasil 9.
+Incremental vaccine sales resulting from the termination of the SPMSD joint venture in the second quarter and first six months of 2017 were approximately \$70 million and \$135 million, respectively, of which approximately \$40 million and \$90 million, respectively, relate to Gardasil/Gardasil 9.

-Merck's sales of Gardasil/Gardasil 9, vaccines to help prevent certain cancers and diseases caused by certain types of human papillomavirus (HPV), were \$532 million in the first quarter of 2017, an increase of 41% compared with the first quarter of 2016.
-Sales growth was driven primarily by higher sales in the United States, largely reflecting the timing of public sector purchases, demand and pricing, as well as higher sales in Europe resulting from the termination of the SPMSD joint venture as noted above, and higher demand in the Asia Pacific region.
+Merck's sales of Gardasil/Gardasil 9, vaccines to help prevent certain cancers and diseases caused by certain types of human papillomavirus (HPV), were \$469 million in the second quarter of 2017, an increase of 19% compared with the second quarter of 2016 including a 1% unfavorable effect from foreign exchange.
+Sales growth was driven primarily by higher sales in Europe resulting from the termination of the SPMSD joint venture noted above, higher demand in Asia Pacific, and timing in Brazil.
+U.S. sales of Gardasil/Gardasil 9 were relatively flat in the second quarter of 2017 compared to the second quarter of 2016 as lower volumes from the timing of public sector purchases were offset by higher pricing.
+Merck's sales of Gardasil/Gardasil 9 were \$1.0 billion in the first six months of 2017, growth of 30% compared with the first six months of 2016.
+Sales growth was driven primarily by higher sales in Europe resulting from the termination of the SPMSD joint venture, higher sales in the United States, largely reflecting demand and pricing, as well as higher demand in Asia Pacific and timing in Brazil.
 In October 2016, the FDA approved a 2-dose vaccination regimen for Gardasil 9, for use in girls and boys 9 through 14 years of age, and the U.S. Centers for Disease Control and Prevention's Advisory Committee on Immunization Practices voted to recommend the 2-dose vaccination regimen for certain 9 through 14 year olds.
-The Company anticipates the transition from a 3-dose vaccine regimen to a 2-dose vaccination regimen will have an unfavorable effect on sales of Gardasil 9 during the period of transition.
+The Company is beginning to experience an impact from the transition from a 3-dose vaccine regimen to a 2-dose vaccination regimen.
+Gardasil recently received marketing authorization from the China Food and Drug Administration for use in females aged 20 to 45 to prevent cervical cancers and cervical pre-cancers (cervical intraepithelial neoplasia, or CIN1/2/3, and adenocarcinoma in situ or AIS) caused by HPV types 16 and 18.